tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 verification.
 This means that the firmware will load an app as usual either from flash or from the client, but before starting the app it will verify the new app's computed digest with a verification digest.
-The verification digest can either be stored in the firmware itself or left to it from a previous app, a verified boot loader app.

 Such a verified boot loader app: